This page has the temple's most recent newsletters.

 Update on Recent Steering Morning

-The graph below shows the Net Total Income for the general fund, which includes all income and expenditure except for the Building Fund (tapclick to enlarge).
-Any surplus on this is the amount which would be available to put towards mortgage repayments, for example (in addition to our current rent payments of £625 per month).
+The graph below shows our overall net income month by month, and includes all income and expenditure except for the Building Fund.
+The net income is the amount which would be available to put towards mortgage repayments, for example (in addition to our current rent payments of £625 per month).

-The average net income over the last six months is now over £300 per month, and the average over the last year is approaching that, giving £925 per month towards the mortgage.
-This is about where we need to be, so that the additional amount needed is small enough that income from prison visiting can cover it.
+The average net income over the last six months is now over £350 per month, and the average over the last year is approaching that, giving £975 per month towards the mortgage.
+The monthly mortgage repayments are expected to be between £1,000 and £1,100 per month.

 There is much more information, including more graphs, on the finances page of the temple website.